England | Scotland | Wales | Northern Ireland | Ireland

-The care of patients with angina or a past history of a heart attack is shared between the practice nurses and doctors.
-It is very important that regular checks of blood pressure control, cholesterol and degree of symptoms are carried out.
-The doctor will be able to advise you on the frequency of the checks.
+The care of patients with angina or a past history of a heart attack is shared between the practice Nurses and Doctors.
+It is very important that regular checks of blood pressure control, cholesterol and severity of symptoms are carried out.
+The Doctor will be able to advise you on the frequency of the checks.

-As part of the care of your heart disease, we are able to offer help with smoking cessation if you require it.
+As part of the care of your heart problems, we are able to offer help with smoking cessation if you require it.

 We should like to remind you that all such patients should have an annual flu vaccination and theses are available each Autumn.
 Please ask at reception for clinic details etc.

-A wide range of minor surgical procedures can be carried out at the surgery by three of our doctors.
-An appointment must be made to see the doctor initially.
+A wide range of minor surgical procedures can be carried out at the surgery by two of our Doctors.
+An appointment must be made to see the Doctor initially.
 Such appointments are usually made first thing in the morning or at the end of a morning surgery.

-Male Sterilisation (Vasectomy) procedures are provided by one of the doctors - for both NHS and Private Patients - please contact reception for details
+Male Sterilisation (Vasectomy) procedures are performed here by Dr Nayiager - for both NHS and Private Patients - please contact reception for details.

-Cervical cytology sampling [smears] are carried out by our experienced Practice Nurses and can be done anytime during your menstrual cycle, though most women prefer not to be bleeding when booking in for their appointment.
-When you attend you will be given written information on when you may need further investigations, Human Papilloma Virus [HPV] testing, and when and how you will receive your results.
+Cervical cytology sampling (smears) are carried out by our experienced Practice Nurses and can be done anytime during your menstrual cycle, though most women prefer not to be bleeding when booking in for their appointment.
+When you attend you will be given written information on when you may need further investigations, Human Papilloma Virus (HPV) testing, and how and when you will receive your results.

 Children’s immunisations and health surveillance appointments are held during the normal surgery hours.
-Their growth and development, from birth until their fifth birthday is monitored by the doctors, practice nurses and health visitors, Anthea McNulty and Heather Hancock.
+Their growth and development, from birth until their fifth birthday is monitored by our Doctors, practice Nurses and Health Visitors.

-At 8 weeks old, an appointment will be sent for the baby’s first check up, carried out by the doctor and followed by the first immunisation.
-At 8 months old, an appointment will be sent for a further check up carried out by the doctor.
+At 8 weeks old, an appointment will be sent for the baby’s first check-up, carried out by the Doctor and followed by the first immunisation with our practice Nurse.
+At 8 months old, an appointment will be sent for a further check-up carried out by the Doctor.

 The practice has a strict policy regarding confidentiality and data protection.
 We will only release test results to the person to whom they relate unless that person has given prior permission for the release of this data or they are not capable of understanding the results.

-The list below is a sample of such services classed as private and will therefore incur a charge:
+Such services are classed as Private and will therefore incur a charge.

 There is currently a national shortage of some travel vaccines.
 It is important therefore that you allow as much time prior to travel as possible in order to be able to make alternative arrangements if necessary